 - Job search sites such as Indeed, Seek or Jora or

 - Facebook pages such as Fruit Picking Jobs which often post job vacancies.

-Note: Make sure you research the farming companies and ensure their ABN is real to avoid scammers.
+Note: Make sure you research the farming companies and ensure their ABN is real to avoid scams.

 Different fruits are ready for harvest at efferent times in the year and in different locations around the country.
-It’s a perfect way to see the country while earning some coin to fund the good times you’ll be having in the local country towns.
+It’s a perfect way to see the country while earning money.

 Australia is a massive place with a wide variety of horticultural options, so timing your travels and job search around a particular commodity or location requires some research.